iqbalyarkhan/old-website/content/2019-09-01--BinarySearch.md

 Next, while `lo <= hi`, we process what's inside the loop:

 - calculate mid for each iteration based on where lo and hi are
-- compare value in mid and determine what to move: lo up or hi down.
+- compare value in mid and determine what to move: lo up or hi down
-- if mid has the value, break and return the index.
+- if mid has the value, break and return the index
+- continue until the while loop condition holds or value is found

 ### Analysis